placecardus/spotify-cover-maker/README.md

-# spotify-cover-maker
+# Spotify Cover Maker

 Create a Spotify playlist cover that equals your excellent selection!
 Create your custom cover for your Spotify playlists, choose from images, colors, and fonts that express your favorite songs.
-# Spotify Cover Maker

 ## Introduction
 Welcome to **Spotify Cover Maker**!
 This is a free online tool that allows you to easily create and customize Spotify playlist covers.
 With our tool, you can quickly generate high-quality cover art that makes your playlists stand out on various music platforms.